aeeckhou/shallowHRD/README.md

 ```
 For Windows, it will be with /path/to/Rscript.exe.

-Two examples in hg19 and on example in hg38 are downloadable in the repository to try *shallowHRD*.
+Two examples in hg19 and one example in hg38 are downloadable in the repository to try *shallowHRD*.

 ## Outputs